shaz-tech/flutter_internet_speed_test/README.md

         },
         onDefaultServerSelectionInProgress: () {
           // TODO
-          //Only when you use fast API
+          //Only when you use useFastApi parameter as true(default) },
-        },
         onDefaultServerSelectionDone: (Client? client) {
           // TODO
-          //Only when you use fast API
+          //Only when you use useFastApi parameter as true(default) },
-        },
         onDownloadComplete: (TestResult data) {
           // TODO